elie-saliba02/UserInterface/README.md

 Demo:
 Flash Blinky Example on peripheral device.
 Compile the python project, scan, connect, and toggle LED button to watch the LED0 on board turn ON and OFF.
-Optional : Connect an LED to Pins 8 and gnd.
+Optional : Connect an LED to Pins 8 and Gnd.

 Libraries : Bleak, Asyncio, PyQt5